bebopjmm/starfinder-campaigns/deadSuns/Team/mihyn.md

 ### Augmentations

 - **Hideaway limb (left leg)**: +2 bonus to Sleight of Hand checks to conceal items of negligible or light bulk.
 Move action to retrieve
+- **Starfinder Society Subdermal Graft (right hand)**: This implant rests underneath the skin and can be activated/deactivated as a swift action.
+  - activation causes a rendition of the Starfinder Society’s symbol to glow underneath the skin, acting as a mark that lets others know the bearer is a member of the Society
+  - activation increases light level within 5ft by one step

 ### Proficiencies